sebastianhaberey/easyborg/README.md

 #### Repositories

 Easyborg doesn't supply any commands for creating repositories.
 It's easy enough to do this with Borg directly, and you only have to do it once.
 So make sure you have one or more repositories ready.
-For Easybork to use a repository, _borg list_ command must work WITHOUT you having to enter a password of any kind:
+For Easyborg to use a repository, _borg list_ command must work WITHOUT you having to enter a password of any kind:

 ```